 Minimum Corporate Tax Experience

-Applicants must have a minimum of five years' corporate tax experience or its equivalent (see below) and hold a position in tax management operations of a profit-oriented business.
+Applicants must have a minimum of five years' corporate tax experience or its equivalent (see below) and hold a tax position in a profit-oriented business.
 The five years of corporate tax experience means a minimum of five years' full-time employment or its equivalent in a department charged with the responsibility of administering the taxation of a publicly or privately owned profit-oriented corporation or enterprise that (except for Crown Corporations) is required to file annual income tax returns according to the laws of the country in which the enterprise resides.

 Employment in the following areas may be substituted for an equivalent part of the required minimum five years: